eideasy/wp-official-eid-plugin/readme.txt

 Contributors: Smart ID Estonia OÜ
 Author URI: https://smartid.ee
 Plugin URL: https://smartid.ee/plugins/wp/
-Tags: ID-card, IDcard, smartID, mobile-ID, mobileID, identification, security, eIDAS, OAuth, OAUTH2, Personas apliecība, Asmens tapatybės kortelė
+Tags: ID-card, IDcard, smartID, mobile-ID, mobileID, identification, security, eIDAS, OAuth, OAUTH2, Personas apliecība, Asmens tapatybės kortelė,  Cartão de Cidadão
 Requires at least: 4.5
-Tested up to: 4.8
+Tested up to: 4.8.1
 Stable tag: trunk

 == Description==
-Easiest way to identify users on your site via Latvian Personas apliecība, Estonian ID card + Mobile-ID, Smart-ID and other secure login methods to your wordpress.
+Easiest way to identify users on your site via Latvian Personas apliecība, Lithuanian Asmens tapatybės kortelė and M. parašas, Portugese Cartão de Cidadão, Estonian ID card + Mobile-ID, Smart-ID and other secure login methods to your wordpress.
 No more forcing people to create yet another user account.
-Smart ID is authentication Gateway, Logis as a Service, that uses external servers to identify customers.
+Smart ID is authentication Gateway, Logib as a Service, that uses external servers to identify customers.
 User name, identity code and other data are supplied depending of login method.
-Installation is very easy, just install & use short code [smart_id] to have login buttons.
+Installation is very easy, just install & use short code [smart_id] to have login buttons in your page or post.

 == Installation ==

 = Automatic =
 * In the admin panel under plugins page, click Add New
-* go to Upload tab
 * browse "Smart_ID" and click install now
-* Click Active plugin
+* Click Activate plugin
 * Go to Smart ID section on left side to activate you site
+* PS MULTISITE!!
+Each multisite instance needs to activate Smart-ID separately.
 * Enjoy!

 = Manual =